antolp/CubeASCII/README.md

 gcc -o cubeascii cubeascii.c -lm
 ```

-Then, run it in a **POSIX terminal**:
+Then, run the binary in a **POSIX terminal**:

 ```bash
 ./cubeascii
 ```
 Your terminal should support 256-color mode.
 If it doesn't, the terminal will fallback on ANSI-color (ugly).
-Tested with gnome-terminal on Ubuntu 22.04, Konsole and foot on openSUSE.
+Tested with gnome-terminal on Ubuntu 22.04 and WSL, Konsole and foot on OpenSUSE.

-WSL with the default non-posix Windows 11 terminal will causes some ugly flickering due to (i assume) the way it handles screen clearing, using gnome-terminal or any posix terminal inside wsl fixes it.
+WSL with the default non-posix Windows 11 terminal will causes some ugly flickering due to (i assume) the way it handles screen clearing, using gnome-terminal or any posix terminal inside WSL should fix it.

 You can adjust the screen resolution by editing the following macros in `cubeascii.c`:
 ```c